HenryHtut/HenryHtut/README.md

 ---

 ### About Me
--  **Electrical and Data Engineering** student at Thammasat University
 -  Currently working on **OCR and AI-driven projects**
 -  Learning **Deep Learning, NLP, and Computer Vision**
 -  Exploring **Machine Learning for real-world applications**